chee86j/ForeclosureAuctionPyScraper/README.md

 ## ----------QUICK START---------- (Note: Format and Content will need to be Adjusted for each Data Scraping Source Site)

+0. Prerequisites:
+   - Python 3.x installed on your system.
+   - SQLite installed on your system.
+   - Chrome browser installed on your system.
+   - ChromeDriver downloaded and path set in the scraper.py file (Line 23)
 1. Clone the repository.
 2. Set up a virtual environment:
    - MacOS/Linux: source venv/bin/activate